 cv.
 ‘Lark’ AGM: (Extra tender sweet) Early to mid-season variety and high yielding with sweet, tender, top quality cobs.
 Crops after cv.
 Swift.
 Excellent flavour.
 The cobs are 21cm length with 18 rows of grains.
 Good in cold soil and grown up to the lower half of Scotland.
 Obtain seeds of cv.
 Lark from SimplySeeds.

 Sweetcorn Varieties M-Z

 cv.
 ‘Minipop‘ is really the standard for babycorn.
 Said to have “a very tender pericarp” which makes it ideal for the mini variety.
-Grown in high density and cobs are harvested at approximately 10cm in length.
+Grown in high density and the cobs are harvested at approximately 10cm in length.
 Each plant produces up to 6 cobs per plant.
-Grow away from standard sweetcorn because cross-pollination reduces the size of the normal types if grown too close together.
+Grow this variety away from standard sweetcorn because cross-pollination reduces the size of the normal types if grown too close together.
+Harvest prior to pollination when the silk tassels begin to show.
+Excellent when lightly steamed because it is a classic mini vegetable.
+Eat raw in salads or have as a pre-dinner dip.
 The plant crops after 65 days according to SimplySeeds so also quick growing.
-Click on ‘Minipop‘ for seeds.
+Click on ‘Minipop‘ for seeds or purchase from Dobies.

 cv.
 ‘Mirai Music’ F1: tall plants, 2.1m (7ft) – an augmented supersweet type.
 Bicolour cobs, shorter, very well filled, sweet-tasting cobs.
 The average weighs 370g.
 Awaiting appearance in retail.